Veritas Institute Staff

 Arnold M. Weimerskirch, Executive Fellow

-Arnold M. Weimerskirch is an Executive Fellow at the Veritas Institute at the University of St. Thomas Opus College of Business.
+Arnold M. Weimerskirch is an Executive Fellow at the University of St. Thomas Veritas Institute where he does research in ethics and corporate social responsibility.
+He joined the University of St. Thomas in 2000 and helped form the School of Engineering.
 Prior to that, he devoted his 40-year Honeywell career to quality improvement, retiring in 1999 as Corporate Vice President of Quality.

 John V. Fechter, Executive Fellow

 John V. Fechter is an Executive Fellow at the Veritas Institute.
 Over the course of his career, he has served as a research psychologist at the National Institute for Standards and Technology, as director of quality improvement at Honeywell, as vice president of quality for Honeywell Bull, as senior vice president of continuous improvement and training at KeyCorp, and as Lean Six Sigma master black belt and deployment Leader at Medtronic.
 Fechter also is a Thwaits Fellow in the University of St. Thomas’ School of Engineering, where he serves as the program leader for the M.S. in technology management degree.
 He has been an adjunct faculty member at St. Thomas since 1983.